Martha’s Vineyard

 I love all of the public beaches on the Vineyard; they’re each so different depending on which side of the island you’re on.
 On the Atlantic side, South Beach, the waves are big, powerful, and scary-fun.
 But head to the western side of the island, Moshup Beach in Aquinnah, Menemsha, Lucy Vincent, and everything changes.
 The water is calmer.
 The cliffs are dramatic.
 The sunsets fall directly over Vineyard Sound.
 It feels slower, quieter, almost cinematic.

-Pro Tip: Lucy Vincent Beach in Chilmark during the summer season, access is limited to Chilmark residents and renters staying in Chilmark who hold a beach permit issued by their landlord.
+Pro Tip: Lucy Vincent Beach in Chilmark is one of the most beautiful beaches on the island.
+During the peak summer season, access is limited to Chilmark residents and renters staying in Chilmark who hold a beach permit issued by their landlord.

 Lucy Vincent Beach Off Season